-What, you may wonder, does this have to do with life insurance?
-Everything, really, as a well customized term life insurance policy is one of the few truly effective things that will take care of any financial issues associated with your death, and the considerable taxes that may also be due.
+What, you may wonder, does this have to do with the benefits of life insurance?
+Everything, really, as a well-customized term life insurance policy is one of the few truly effective things that will take care of any financial issues associated with your death and the considerable taxes that may also be due.
 You can’t avoid death and taxes, but you can mitigate their effects.
 You need life insurance, and you’ll also love all the many benefits it can bring you and your family.

 With proper life insurance coverage in place, your family will have peace of mind and no financial worries to think about.
 They will, of course, have their grief at your loss to concern them, but no insurance policy can cover that adequately.
 They will, however, be able to grieve naturally, without having to worry about the cost of the funeral, and if you were the main breadwinner for the family, they can be properly looked after financially too when you are gone, all thanks to your life insurance policy.

-Your policy doesn’t have to be just for covering things after you die.
-It can also cover expenses should you have a serious illness – even a terminal illness – or an accident that prevents you from working.
+Your term life insurance policy doesn’t have to be just for covering things after you die.
+With living benefits, it can also cover expenses should you have a serious illness – even a terminal illness – or an accident that prevents you from working.
 Medical expenses piled on top of the loss of earning can amount to a considerable sum, so it’s peace of mind once again to know this can be adequately covered by what can effectively be a kind of health insurance policy.

 Compound interest is the secret to how life insurance works.
 You pay the insurance company a monthly premium, which they then invest over a period of time.
-The longer the period of time involved, the more the amount of money that can be accumulated, and generally speaking, the cheaper the insurance policy will be for you.
-The idea is that when you, the insured person, dies, the insurance company pays back to your beneficiaries a portion of the money they have accumulated from you, keeping back some of it for themselves.
+In general, the longer the period of time involved and the more the amount of money that can be accumulated, the cheaper the insurance policy will be for you.
+The idea is that when you as the insured person dies, the insurance company pays back to your beneficiaries a portion of the money they have accumulated from you while keeping back some of it for themselves.

-The cost of your life insurance policy depends on several things, but generally speaking, the easier it is for the insurance company to perform this service for you, the cheaper it will be for you.
+The cost of your life insurance policy depends on several things.
+In general, the easier it is for the insurance company to perform this service for you, the cheaper it will be for you.
 The interest rate and the time involved are the two main things that determine how fast and by how much your money grows.
-The longer you have to pay into your life insurance policy, the better it will be, so you need to start early.
-This allows compound interest to do its magic much more effectively.
+The longer you have to pay into your life insurance policy, the better it will be.
+Starting early allows compound interest to do its magic much more effectively.